ths1990/cs499_capstone/enhancement_two.md

 All of the enhancements made for this category were made in the Main class.
 I took what I wrote for Enhancement One and made a few key changes.
 First I replaced the Clients ArrayList with a Map.
 The key-value structure allows for an efficient search algorithm for finding and changing a client's service code.
 I had to re-write the LoadClients(), DisplayClients(), and ChangeClientChoice() methods to be compatible with the Map strucutre.
 Additionaly, I wrote a method CreateClient() to add to the Client Map.

 ### Classes:
-No new class files were created for this enhancement.
+No new class files were created or changed for this enhancement.

 ## Objectives Met:
 Through these enhancements, I have met the following course objectives: